walterfreeman/music/syllabus.md

 After you are ten days late turning things in, each day late will result in a loss of 25% credit for the assignment in question.
 However, if you have a serious medical or personal issue that requires accommodation beyond what is provided by this policy, please contact me and we'll work something out.

-This policy is in place in part to allow students with personal or medical challenges the flexibility that they need to work around these issues, without disclosing them to me or ``needing to make excuses'': just turn it in late and use your late-days.
+This policy is in place in part to allow students with personal or medical challenges, or who must postpone work due to important religious or family commitments, the flexibility that they need to work around these issues, without disclosing them to me or ``needing to make excuses''.
+Just turn it in late and use your late-days.
+I would appreciate feedback about this policy from any students who have chronic physical or mental illness; it is designed to

 If you miss class on a day when we have a quiz, you should come to office hours when you are able.
-After a short discussion in which you demonstrate that you understand the material, you'll get a grade for the quiz with no penalty.
+After a short discussion in which you demonstrate that you understand the material, you'll get a grade for the quiz with no penalty; you may do this up to twice.

-The exception is Mayfest.
-No absences without well-documented excuses will be accepted on the last Friday of class.

 <a id="policy"></a>